eBook - ePub

 Managing Issues and Resolving Problems in Organizations

-Individuals, organizations and communities constantly engage in change.
-Creating Paths of Change provides the reader with a proven strategy for making changes and resolving issues more effectively.
-The book: addresses the problems faced in the daily operations of organizational life; provides a foundation and theory for effective and sustained issue resolution; and guides readers step-by-step through the change-making or decision-making process, enabling them to identify their personal problem-solving approach.
+Individuals, organizations, and communities constantly engage in change.
+Creating Paths of Change is a provides the reader with a proven strategy for making changes and resolving issues more effectively.
+This effective workbook is written for individuals and groupsùmanagers, entrepreneurs, and consultants ûwho are taking responsibility for the change effort.
+It addresses the problems faced in the daily operations of organizational life, and provides a foundation and theory for effective and sustained issue resolution.
+Creating Paths of Change guides the reader, in a step-by-step fashion, through the change-making or decision-making process helping the reader identify and improve his or her personal problem-solving style.
+The book has been used by individual managers, community volunteers, organizational consultants in a number of settings, and has been thoroughly class-tested in university courses.

 Frequently asked questions